Additional restrictions grant guidance

 - the business must have been trading on or before 4 November 2020

-- must be a micro or small business with up to 50 employees, in exceptional cases at our discretion, largers businesses may apply
+- must be a micro or small business with up to 50 employees, in exceptional cases at our discretion, larger businesses may apply

-- businesses should have ongoing fixed business costs (minimum of £1,000 pa), fixed costs do not include employee costs, for example -
+- businesses should have ongoing fixed business costs (minimum of £1,000 pa), for example -

 - mortgage payments